tb-designs/ml_mri_segmentation/README.md

 ## Other
 When training the model, checkpoints are used to save model progress so don't be surprised by additional files popping up in the directory when training.

+For any questions on getting the script to run (in reference to ECE470 project marking) feel free to contact me at: ryanblais@uvic.ca

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)